 I was at a gun show and approached one of the vendors to look at the guns he had for sale.
 The first thing he said to me was “so, you are looking for a smaller, lower caliber handgun that you can handle, right?”
 I gave him a “look” maybe “stare” is a better word, and walked away.
 Just because I am a woman doesn’t mean I automatically want a small handgun.

-Most agree that a small handgun in a caliber of .22 or a .25 or .32, in most situations, just isn’t powerful enough to stop an attacker, who might be larger and/or high on drugs.
+Most agree that a small handgun in a caliber of .22 or a .25 or .32, in most situations, just isn’t powerful enough to stop an attacker, who might be larger and high on drugs.
 A low caliber bullet is less of a deterrent or even worse, could make him even angrier.
-In my opinion, a larger caliber gun is really more of a necessity than a choice.
+In my opinion, a higher caliber gun is more of a necessity than a choice.
 I must say however, ANY GUN IS BETTER THAN NO GUN.
 If you feel that a .22 caliber gun IS the best gun for you, carry it but carry it with ammunition designed for defensive purposes, not a standard or practice .22 caliber ammunition.

 There are two choices, a revolver or a semi-automatic pistol.
-Your decision will be based on your specific and unique needs, physical traits and your likes and dislikes.
+You will base your decision on your specific and unique needs, physical traits and your likes and dislikes.

 The size of the firearm depends on how you plan to use it.
-If you plan on concealed carry.
-The ability to effectively and comfortably carry it depends on being able to hide it on your body in appropriate holster(s) that will work on your body.
-There are numerous holster options available for women now and further research is encouraged.
+If you plan on concealed carry, the ability to effectively and comfortably carry it depends on being able to hide it on your body in an appropriate holster(s) that will work on your body and with your clothing.
+There are numerous holster options available for women now, and further research is encouraged.
 I am petite, 5’1” I could not carry my 1911 on any part of my body without creating a huge bulge.
-The smaller the gun, the easier it is to hide and the harder it is to grab away from you, but the smaller the gun, the greater the recoil and the less accurate it will be.
+The smaller the gun, the easier it is to hide and the harder it is for an attacker to grab away from you, but the smaller the gun, the higher the felt recoil it will have and the less accurate it will be.